Key Takeaways

 For serious voice users, consider:

-- External microphone: A good-quality lapel mic or headset can dramatically improve recognition
+- External microphone: A good-quality lapel mic or USB microphone can dramatically improve recognition for desk work

 - Voice training software: Some third-party apps offer more extensive voice training than built-in options